 Once you get your visa, there are several things you need to do to ensure it remains valid, including:

 While studying in the US, you will need to observe the following rules:

-You can always contact us for a free counselling session and we can guide you on how to go about the entire visa application process.
+You can always connect with our international education experts.
+They will guide you on how to go about the entire visa application process.